kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/alchemy/index.md

 If the Players are willing to dabble in alchemy or becoming a supplier for a local alchemist, they have the options described in this chapter.

-Potions and other alchemical products require the following to be created:
+Potions and other alchemical products require all or some of the following to be created:

 1. Mundane materials
 2. Chaos Essence
 3. Bodily Humours
+4. Minerals
-4. Special Ingredients
+5. Special Ingredients

 > **Design note**: alchemy is considered to be quite a luxorious affair.
 Most commercial alchemists are normally actings as herbalists and apothecaries, offering some medical help, simple surgeries and simple herbal/mineral remedies.
 Creating magical potions is not a very good business - the potions are expensive and common public is not very much interested in them (or can afford them).